 Perhaps these film buffs are better off checking out Classic Movie Musts instead.
 Host Max Baril and his guests produce essayistic commentaries on classic films with appreciation very much in mind.
 The podcast offers a literary perspective, exploring the aesthetic and directorial decisions that make the classics brilliant.
 Expect interesting takes on the formal elements of camera work, set design, and narrative meaning.

-Tired of film commentary whitewashing Black cinema and the slew of “Black” films engineered for white audiences, Black on Black Cinema began as a conversation by and for a Black audience.
+Tired of film commentary whitewashing Black cinema?
+Bored of the slew of “Black” films engineered for white audiences?
+Black on Black Cinema began as a conversation by and for a Black audience.
 Films aren’t just a form of escapism, as hosts Terrence, Jay, Micah, and T’ara are well aware.
 For over seven years, this excellent podcast has been interspersing episodes focused on the issues of contemporary America with discussions of Black cinema.
 The show vibrates with the tensions that make cultural and political life in the United States seep into each other.
 But there’s no film jargon here and no doom and gloom despite it all.
 Each week, these hosts sit down for a casual but informed chat, throwing out opinions and laugh-out-loud jokes like they’re talking over a few beers.

 Matthew Seaton is a writer based in Glasgow.
 His work has appeared in Erato Magazine and The Dillydoun Review and he is a founding editor of the event-zine chewgulpspit.
 He is currently completing a Master’s degree in Creative Writing.
 You can contact him at [email protected]